slowenthal/cql_kernel/README.rst

-A simple IPython kernel for bash
+A Jupyter kernel for the Apache Cassandra Database

-This requires IPython 3.

 To install::